planetlabs/notebooks/README.md

 http://localhost:8888/?token=<UNIQUE-TOKEN>
 ```

+> [!NOTE]
-NOTE: This security token will change every time you start your Docker container.
+> This security token will change every time you start your Docker container.